dv/Ficon.as/README.md

 Details
 =======

-We're using the Flash Text Engine (FTE) instead of regular TextFields to render the icons because this allows us to embed the fonts using CFF (```embedAsCFF=true```) which results in a 30% filesize decrease.
+We're using the Flash Text Engine (FTE) instead of regular TextFields to render the icons because this allows us to embed the fonts using CFF (```embedAsCFF=true```) which results in a 30% filesize reduction.

 Filesize
 --------